rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

 ???+ warning "Proof of Control"
     Deposit to coldcard

-    Withdrawal from coldcard to hot-wallet
+    Withdrawal from coldcard to a hot-wallet

     Deposit back to coldcard